State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

 The GreedyCut discretized MDP is able to generate solutions with a higher accuracy than the uniform discretized MDP.
-We compare the solutions from the GreedyCut and the uniform discretized MDPs against the brute force solution in the fifth week ($t=5$) for illustration.
+We compare the solutions from GreedyCut and other discretized MDPs against the brute force solution in the fifth week ($t=5$, shown in Figure~\ref{fig:compare_week5}).
+We chose the fifth week to better illustrate the outcomes, as the decision boundary is less illustrative in earlier and later time periods.
+All state pairs recommend the same optimal actions.
 In the fifth week, we compare optimal actions across 300 states.
-The results indicate that the GreedyCut discretized MDP has six mismatches, whereas the uniform discretized MDP has 26 mismatches when compared with the brute force solution.
+The results indicate that the GreedyCut discretized MDP has six mismatches, whereas the uniform discretized MDP has 26 mismatches, the expert discretized MDP has 56 mismatches, and the InverseProportional discretized MDP has 20 mismatches when compared with the brute force solution.

-Moreover, the direction of error may be worse with the uniform discretization MDP.
+Moreover, the number of mismatches may be worse with the other discretized MDPs compared to GreedyCut.
 In the GreedyCut discretized MDP, all six mismatches belong to the case where the brute force solution recommends not to lockdown while the GreedyCut discretized MDP recommends implementing lockdown.
-However, in the uniform discretized MDP, all 27 mismatches belong to the case where the brute force solution recommends lockdown while the discretized MDP recommends not implementing lockdowns.
+However, in all other discretized MDPs, most mismatches belong to the case where the brute force solution recommends lockdown while the discretized MDP recommends not implementing lockdowns.
 In infectious disease control, failing to implement a lockdown when it is necessary can cause a rapid increase in the proportion of infected cases.
 Therefore, error in this direction may be practically worse than in the converse direction.
-We see this illustrated in the optimality gap between the two discretized MDPs (last columns in Table \ref{tab:mdp_table}), which measures the distance between solutions from discretized MDPs and the true optimal solution.
+We see this illustrated in the optimality gap among four discretized MDPs (last columns in Table \ref{tab:mdp_table}), which measures the distance between solutions from discretized MDPs and the true optimal solution.
 Here we see that GreedyCut MDP achieves a much lower optimality gap for this reason.